Juan Ramón Jiménez: Biography

+Early life

 Juan Ramón Jiménez was born in Moguer, near Huelva, in Andalucia, on 23 December 1881.
-He was educated in the Jesuit institution of San Luis Gonzaga, in El Puerto de Santa María, near Cadiz.
+He was educated in the Jesuit institution of San Luis Gonzaga, in El Puerto de Santa María, near Cádiz.
 Later, he studied law and painting at the University of Seville, but he soon discovered that his talents were better used for writing.
 He then dedicated himself to literature, under the influence of Rubén Darío and French symbolism.
 He published his first two books at the age of eighteen, in 1900.
 The death of his father the same year devastated him, and a resulting depression led to his being sent first to France, where he had an affair with his doctor's wife, and then to a sanatorium in Madrid staffed by novice nuns, where he lived from 1901 to 1903.

-He was among the contributors of the Madrid-based avant-garde magazine Prometeo between 1908 and 1912.
-In 1911 and 1912, he wrote many erotic poems depicting romps with numerous women in numerous locales.
-Some of them alluded to sex with novices who were nurses.
-Eventually, apparently, their mother superior discovered the activity and expelled him, although it is not known whether the sexual activity described in his poems actually occurred.
+In about 1904 Jiménez was hoodwinked by some Peruvians.
+José Gálvez, Carlos Rodríguez Hübner and a 15 year old Maria Isabel Sanchez-Concha created a fictional woman named Georgina Hübner and they started a correspondence with the poet.
+José and Carlos were hoping to get access to his writing and Sanchez-Concha did the writing.
+Jiménez fell in love with their creation and planned to travel to Peru to meet the young woman.
+The plan was only aborted by a telegram they arranged via the Spanish consul to the poet, giving him the fabricated news of Georgina's death.